M-Mysara/CATCh/README.md

 #	CATCh

 CATCh: an ensemble classifier for chimera detection in 16S rRNA sequencing studies
-#       Mysara M., Saeys Y., Leys N., Raes J., Monsieurs P. 2014.
-CATCh: an ensemble classifier for chimera detection in 16S rRNA sequencing studies.
-Under review.
+####  Mysara, M., Saeys, Y., et al., 2015.
+CATCh, an ensemble classifier for chimera detection in 16S rRNA sequencing studies.
+Applied and environmental microbiology, 81(5), pp.1573–84.

 ## Installation Requirement
 Following programs need to be installed to run CATCh: